Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Related Work

+RGBD SOD has been studied a lot in recent years.
+Qu et al.~\cite{qu2017rgbd} design the handcraft features of multi-modality inputs and then use them as the input of network to predict saliency maps.
+Song et al.~\cite{song2017depth} also use the multi-modality inputs to design kinds of features and exploit low-level feature contrasts, mid-level feature weighted factors and high-level location priors to calculate saliency measures.
+Liu et al.~\cite{liu2019salient} directly concatenate the modalities as a four-channel input, and then feed it to an encoder to obtain hierarchical feature representations.
+Finally, they use a depth recurrent network to render salient object outline from deep to shallow hierarchically and progressively.
+The multimodal fusion strategy of these methods is called early fusion, which simply combines the modalities as single input of network.
 In contrast to early fusion, the middle fusion strategy has more extensive researches.
 Many existing RGBD SOD methods adopt this kind of strategy to make full fusion of modalities.
 Liu et al.~\cite{liu2019two} perform the fusion during the decoding phase by directly adding the features of two modalities with the feature from the previous decoding step.
 Instead of directly adding together, Chen et al.~\cite{chen2018progressively} design a complementarity-aware fusion module to fuse the features of two modalities.
 Chen et al.~\cite{chen2019three} further propose a three-stream attention-aware network, in which a fusion stream is introduced that accompanies RGB-specific stream and depth-specific stream to obtain the new fused features for each layer, then the fused features are used for decoding.
 Piao et al.~\cite{piao2019depth} extract multi-level complementary RGB and depth features and then fuse them by using residual connections.
 Then they model the relationship between depth information and object scales, and use a new recursive attention module to generate more accurate saliency maps.
 More recently, Fu et al.~\cite{Fu2020JLDCF} use a siamese network to extract features of two modalities and propose a densely-cooperative fusion strategy.
-The middle fusion based method can effectively fuse encoded features, which has a great potential to be exploited.
-Therefore in this paper, we make a novel exploration for middle fusion strategy with a multi-interactive Siamese decoder to achieve robust RGBT SOD.
+Zhang et al.~\cite{zhang2021bilateral} take background information into account.
+They introduce a Bilateral Attention Module that contains foreground-first attention and background-first attention, capturing more meaningful foreground and background cues.
+The middle fusion based methods can effectively fuse encoded features.

+Different from these RGBD SOD methods which focus on features fusion~\cite{chen2019three,piao2019depth,Fu2020JLDCF} or using background information~\cite{zhang2021bilateral}, we take the fusion during decoding instead of encoding phase, and we design a dual-decoder to decode two modalities severally and enable decoded features interaction to adjust the saliency, thus obtaining common saliency of two modalities.